A Gut Punch

 The book didn’t disappoint.
 The author, former New York Times columnist Anand Giridharadas, paints with a broad brush and maybe only one or two of the 50 shades of gray.
 But he has produced a provocative picture that will generate many uncomfortable, unquestionably important conversations in our sector and beyond.

 It’s hard to do full justice to Giridharadas’s 270-page argument in a quick summary, but here’s an ol’ college try: Most social-change efforts led and supported by elite American business leaders and philanthropists aren’t resulting in real social change.
 In fact, they’re undermining social change, because they’re sustaining, rather than addressing, our country’s radically unequal status quo.
-As Giridharadas puts it, “When elites assume leadership of social change, they are able to reshape what social change is—above all, to present it as something that [should not] change the underlying economic system that has allowed the winners to win and fostered many of the problems they seek to solve.”
+As Giridharadas puts it, “When elites assume leadership of social change, they are able to reshape what social change is—above all, to present it as something that change the underlying economic system that has allowed the winners to win and fostered many of the problems they seek to solve.”
 In other words, those of us in the social-change business may claim our philanthropic efforts are addressing “root causes,” but ultimately we’re not—unless we’re among those who are brave enough to advocate for fundamental changes in the way our economy and society operate.

 Giridharadas believes Darren Walker, president of the Ford Foundation, is one of the very few philanthropic leaders who can summon this kind of courage.
 In his writings—if not always in his speeches to elite audiences—Walker has broken these sacred taboos: “Inspire the rich to do more good, but never, ever tell them to do less harm; inspire them to give back, but never, ever tell them to take less; inspire them to join the solution, but never, ever accuse them of being part of the problem,” in the words of Giridharadas.
 The rest of us—including donors, philanthropoids, and social-change consultants—get skewered in this book.
 At times, Giridharadas sounds like a Luther the Anger Translator for the social sector, erupting with disdain for elites “who speak of themselves as liberators of mankind” but are in fact doing everything in their considerable power to “sustain an indefensible distribution of influence, resources, and tools.”
 This book isn’t tough love.
 It’s a gut punch.